Getting Started with Nette Tester

 var_dump($result);

-So, have you ever dumped a function call result just to check by eye that it returns what it should return?
-You surely do it many times per day.
-With hand on your heart, if everything works, do you delete this code and expect that the class will not be broken in the future?
-Murphy's Law guarantees the opposite :-)
+That is, have you printed out the result of a function call just to visually check if it returns what it should?
+You probably do this many times a day.
+Hand on heart: if everything works correctly, do you delete this code?
+Do you expect the class not to break in the future?
+Murphy's laws guarantee the opposite :-)

-In fact, you wrote the test.
-It needs slight modification to not require our inspection, simply to be able to check itself.
-And if you didn't delete it we could run it any time in the future to verify that everything still works as it should.
-You may create a large amount of these tests over time, so it would be nice if we were able to run them automatically.
+Basically, you wrote a test.
+It just needs a slight modification so that it does not require visual inspection but checks itself.
+And if you don't delete the test, you can run it at any time in the future to verify that everything still works as it should.
+Over time, you'll create a large number of such tests, so it would be useful to run them automatically.

 What Makes Tester Unique?